Travelling Poland With Kids: An Autism-Friendly Guide

 If you travel frequently between countries, using a multi-currency travel card can reduce the risk of transactions being frozen mid-trip.
 I have experienced card blocks while travelling across multiple countries, but my Wise card has been consistently reliable.
 You get a digital backup card and can track spending easily through the app.

-If you would like to explore Wise, you can use my referral link: Wise referral
+If you would like to explore Wise, you can use my referral link: Wise referral.

-Language spoken in Poland
+Language Spoken in Poland

 Polish is the official language spoken in Poland.
 Prepare key phrases in advance if your child finds language barriers stressful.